Battle of Cremona (200 BC)

-The Battle of Cremona was fought in 200 BC between the Roman Republic and Cisalpine Gaul.
-The Roman force was victorious.
+The Battle of Cremona was fought in 200 BC between the Roman Republic and Cisalpine Gaul which ended in a decisive Roman victory.

-Towards the end of the Second Punic War, tribes in Cisalpine Gaul rebelled against the Republic, sacking the city of Placentia.
+Prelude of the Battle

+In the aftermath of the Battle of the Metarus, which resulted in the death of Hasdrubal Barca and a decisive Roman victory.
+Hamilcar from Hasdrubal Barca's army raised the Cisalpine Gauls against the Roman Republic.
+Following this, Hamilcar managed to organise a Gallic army of around 40,000 men, following that, Hamilcar and his forces sacked the Roman city of Placentia.
 The governor of the area, Lucius Furius Purpureo, following senatorial orders, disbanded all but 5,000 men in his army and took up defences at Ariminum.

+The Battle

 Upon the arrival of the consular army of Gaius Aurelius Cotta to their aid, the 5,000 soldiers were moved to Etruria.
 On the following day, the Gallic army of 35,000, led by a Carthaginian general, Hamilcar, began the battle by attempting to overwhelm the right flank of the Roman army with speed and numbers.
 Having failed in this task, they then failed to flank both wings of the Romans, for Purpureo had lengthened his flanks and called up legionary support.
 Now counter-attacking on all sides, Purpureo's men suppressed the Gallic flanks and broke their centre ranks, soon routing the enemy completely and killing or capturing over 35,000, including the commander, Hamilcar.